The Britons

-The Britons was an English anti-Semitic and anti-immigration organisation founded in July 1919 by Henry Hamilton Beamish.
-The organisation published pamphlets and propaganda under imprint names: Judaic Publishing Co. and later The Britons, and (The) Britons Publishing Society.
-These entities mainly engaged in disseminating anti-Semitic literature and rhetoric in the United Kingdom and called for greater nationalism, being considered academically among the forefront of British Fascists.
+The Britons was an English antisemitic and anti-immigration organisation founded in July 1919 by Henry Hamilton Beamish and John Henry Clarke.
+The organisation published pamphlets and propaganda under the names Judaic Publishing Co. and later The Britons, and (The) Britons Publishing Society.
+These entities mainly engaged in disseminating antisemitic literature and rhetoric in the United Kingdom.
+The organisation was on the forefront of British Fascists.
 Imprints under the first label exist for 1920, 1921, and 1922.

 According to historian Sharman Kadish, The Britons was "the most extreme group disseminating anti-Semitic propaganda in the early 1920s - indeed the first organisation set up in Britain for this express purpose."

 History

 The group was founded in London in 1919 by Henry Hamilton Beamish, who had developed an antisemitic worldview while living in South Africa.
 Beamish wrote The Britons' constitution and the group was launched at a meeting of 14 people chaired by John Henry Clarke.
 The group held monthly meetings in London and launched its own publishing imprint, The Judaic Publishing Company Ltd., which was to be the source of much anti-Semitic and conspiratorial literature.
 Beamish became involved with the Silver Badge Party but by 1919 had left Britain altogether after facing damages for a libellous poster against Sir Alfred Mond and, becoming a vehement anti-Semite, progressing to Nazi propagandist.